An overview of the new privacy and data protection laws that enter into effect on May 25, 2018, and a few best practices towards GDPR compliance

 The topic of international data flows has been a hot topic in recent years, and there has been considerable debate and law reform in this area.
 It is also close to certain that the laws around international data flows will continue to evolve in the coming years.
-Today under EU data protection law, certain requirements need to be satisfied before EU individuals’ personal data may be transferred outside the EU, unless the organization receiving the personal data is located in a whitelisted jurisdiction (see here for whitelisted jurisdictions).
+Today under EU data protection law, certain requirements need to be satisfied before EU individuals’ personal data may be transferred outside the EU, unless the organization receiving the personal data is located in a allowlisted jurisdiction (see here for allowlisted jurisdictions).

 Under the GDPR, international data transfers are a challenging topic to manage because the law keeps evolving and there are only a handful of data transfer mechanisms available.
 While challenging, organizations need to keep current with the developments because the compliant flow of personal data is the backbone of any technology company.

 One particularly important mechanism for personal data flows from the EU to the United States is the Privacy Shield framework.
 The EU-US and Swiss-US Privacy Shield is a method of ensuring that an organization offers an adequate level of data protection, by requiring that an organization certify and register according to the requirements of the Privacy Shield framework.
 Stripe has certified to the EU-US and Swiss-US Privacy Shield for this reason.
 Stripe’s Privacy Shield certification is here, and our Privacy Shield Policy here.
 For more information, please visit Stripe’s EU data transfers support page here.

 More generally, Stripe has international data transfer compliance measures in place governing all of Stripe’s global entities’ processing of the personal data of EU individuals.
 These measures are based on the EU Standard Contractual Clauses.